CyberMiles/tim-research/reading_event_logs/elasticsearch.md

 The aforementioned data requirement of a full node obviously make it impractical for smaller devices like mobile phones and handheld devices to participate as equal nodes in a given blockchain network.

+Mobile DApps will rely heavily on indexing services which can provide trustworthy responses to DApp queries.

 Smartphones and tablets overtook Personal Computers (PCs), in terms of web traffic, for the first time in mid 2016 [2] and have since then maintained unprecedented growth and adoption.
 Given the affinity between unstructured p2p networks and decentralized blockchain architectures, it seems obvious that the current and ongoing domination of mobile and handheld devices in the e-commerce space is inevitable.

 ![Mobile Phone User](https://github.com/CyberMiles/tim-research/blob/master/reading_event_logs/images/email-2056028_640.jpg)

-A software application does not have to run as a full node in order to be able to interact with a blockchain.
-The only real prerequisite to transacting on a blockchain network is possessing a key that can sign a transaction [3].
-Nowadays, end-users can access a variety of lightweight wallet solutions, which not only store and protect that end-user's private key but will also allow the user to broadcast transactions to the blockchain network.
-These solutions can come in the form of [hardware wallets](https://trezor.io/), [browser extensions](https://chrome.google.com/webstore/detail/metamask-for-cmt/hmiddckbbijmdkamphkgkelnjjdkicck) and [desktop applications](https://get-scatter.com/).

-Of course we are not recommending that a user would just blindly broadcast transactions to the blockchain.
-An end user will always require knowledge about the underlying blockchain and this is where the opportunity for search and analytic engines comes in.
+Having reliable information means that end-users will not just be blindly broadcasting transactions to the blockchain.
+The more information which can be provided to DApps the better.

 Here is the simplest example of how a software application can provide insights into underlying blockchain data.
-Insights which are critical to the end-user's next move; in this case, transferring value.
+Insights which are critical to the end-user's next move; in this case, transferring value on the Bitcoin network.

 You may be surprised to learn that the Bitcoin blockchain does not actually store an end-user’s account balance.
 “The concept of a balance is created by the wallet application.
 The wallet calculates the user’s balance **by scanning the blockchain** and aggregating the value of any UTXO the wallet can spend with the keys it controls”[3].
 Once the user is made aware of how much value they are in control of, they can go ahead and make decisions and execute transactions.

 ![Bitcoin Core Wallet](./images/bitcoin_core_wallet.png)

+We have seen many advances in wallet applications in recent times.
+Nowadays, end-users can access a variety of lightweight wallet solutions, which come in the form of [hardware wallets](https://trezor.io/), [browser extensions](https://chrome.google.com/webstore/detail/metamask-for-cmt/hmiddckbbijmdkamphkgkelnjjdkicck) and [desktop applications](https://get-scatter.com/).

 ## Smart contracts
 Smart contracts and DApps take blockchain functionality to the next level, this is where blockchain data gets very interesting.

 At present, and it is only early days, there are DApps which allow end-users to [create token exchanges](https://www.stateofthedapps.com/dapps/uniswap), [trade prediction markets](https://www.stateofthedapps.com/dapps/augur), [contribute to a blockchain encyclopedia](https://www.stateofthedapps.com/dapps/everipedia), play [Texas Hold’em poker](https://www.stateofthedapps.com/dapps/pokerking-texas-holdem) and even [collect and breed digital cats](https://www.stateofthedapps.com/dapps/cryptokitties).
-Smart contracts can generate a variety of data types including strings, booleans, integers and more.
-We will now take a look at how a smart contract can declare and then emit event log data.
-We will then discuss the importance of this data is to DApps and end-users.

-## Event log data
+Smart contract developers are free to capture and store many different data types in accordance with their DApps operation.
+The most efficient (cheapest) way to record immutable data is to emit events to the blockchain's logs.

+Let's take a look at how a smart contract developer declares an event inside their smart contract.

+## Declaring events
-The following is a list of event logs which are declared in one of the Uniswap Exchange Protocol’s smart contracts.
+The following is a list of events which have been declared in one of the Uniswap Exchange Protocol’s smart contracts.

 ```
 TokenPurchase: event({buyer: indexed(address), eth_sold: indexed(uint256(wei)), tokens_bought: indexed(uint256)})